-Looking at the tangle search tree we can now calculate the characteristic bipartitions that help distinguish between the two clusters.
-We describe how we do so in Section~\ref{app:sub:post_processing}.
-The algorithm returns 8 characteristic bipartitions.
-This means there are 8 questions that are important to separate the two dense structures.
-Note that due to balanced sub-sampling we can get variation in these result and the above shows one possible example.
-To support our claims we ran the same procedure 50 times.
-Each time sampling a random balanced subset of the data.
-The algorithm identifies between minimal 5 and maximal 11 important questions.
-Taking their union results in an overall of 18 questions which seem to be important for splitting the data.
-This shows that the important questions highly overlap and underpins the claim that there are questions of little interest for the task.
+Looking at the tangle search tree, we can now calculate the characteristic cuts that help distinguish between the two clusters.
+The splitting tangle has eight characteristic cuts, meaning eight questions are essential to separate the two dense structures.
+Note that we can get variation in these results due to balanced sub-sampling, and the above shows one possible example.
+To support our claims, we ran the same procedure 50 times.
+Each time we sampled a random balanced subset of the data.
+The algorithm identifies between minimal five and maximal 11 important questions.
+We take their union, which results in an overall of 18 questions that seem to be important for splitting the data.
+This shows that the important questions overlap and underpins the claim that there are questions of little interest for the task.
 Figure~\ref{fig:npi:frequencies_questions} shows the frequencies of questions and Table~\ref{tab:characterizing_questions} lists the 5 most important statements which where among the characterizing ones in at least 42 of the 50 runs.
-We list all statements of the dataset in the Appendix~\ref{app:npi_questions}.
+We list all statements of the dataset in Appendix~\ref{app:npi_questions}.